You are viewing a free preview of this lesson.

 An ecosystem is a dynamic system in which:

 The key point is that energy flows but nutrients cycle.
-This distinction is fundamental to understanding ecosystems.
+This distinction is fundamental to understanding ecosystems and links directly to the carbon cycle, nitrogen cycle, and energy transfer lessons in this course.

 Every species occupies a unique ecological niche -- its specific role in the ecosystem.
 The niche includes: